baltpeter/thesis-mobile-consent-dialogs/presentation/outline.md

     * 112 of the 2,481 apps on iOS (4.51 %) had an empty privacy label.
 182 of them (7.68 %) claimed not to collect any data.
     * we can only check a subset of declared types and purposes, also ambiguity in definitions
     * fig of privacy labels
-* TODO: very quick rundown of IAB TCF data
-* TODO: validation
-* TODO: Short conclusion and future work
+* Short conclusion and future work

 ---

-TODO:
+Appendix:

-* Requests/hosts figure?
+* Requests/hosts figure
-* Cookies figure?
+* Cookies figure
+* TCF data
-* Limitations?
+* Limitations